matth-adenyo/TransBorder_Freight_Data_Analysis/README.md

 These datasets provide insights into freight movement, trade patterns, transportation modes, costs, and geographic distributions of cross-border goods.

 ## Data Inspection/Exploration
 The *dot1_MMYY, dot2_MMYY*, and *dot3_MMYY* are present in all the months for all the years.
 The *dot1_ytd_MMYY, dot2_ytd_MMYY*, and *dot3_ytd_MMYY* (where **MM** is the month, e.g January represented as **01** and **YY** is the last two digits of the year, e.g 2020 represented as **20**) are not present in some of the folders such as all months in 2024 and some months in 2023.
 In addition, March 2024 has only two datasets, *dot1_0324 and dot2_0324*.
 The dataset with **ytd** is cumulative.
-For example, **dot1_ytd_0420** in the April 2020 folder contains dataset from January 2020 to data.
+For example, **dot1_ytd_0420** in the April 2020 folder contains datasets from January 2020 to data.
 This means that to use the **ytd** data for analysis, one must use the one in the last month of that year since it is a cumulative dataset from the first month of that year to the last month of that same year.

 Furthermore, December 2022 contain additional datasets named *dot1_2022, dot2_2022*, and *dot3_2022* which don't have the month column.

 In this project, dot1, dot2, and dot3 underscore the month and the year (that is **dot1_MMYY, dot2_MMYY, dot3_MMYY**) are used since they are the datasets that are consistent in all months of all years.
 All other datasets that don't follow this naming pattern are left out.

-**Excel** was then used to perform a preliminary inspection of some of the datasets where *filter* was applied to check for empty cells in important columns and data structure was also checked to see if each column contained the expected data type.
+**Excel** was used to perform a preliminary inspection of some of the datasets where *filter* was applied to check for empty cells in important columns, data structure was also checked to see if each column contained the expected data type.

 ## Data Reading
 This is a large dataset and when dealing with such datasets, loading everything into memory at once can put excessive pressure on system resources.
 This can lead to slow performance, memory errors, or even system crashes.
-To prevent this, the dataset is read in chunks rather than all at once.
+To avoid this, the dataset was read in chunks rather than all at once.
-- First, instead of reading the full dataset, only a small sample is read (1000 rows) from *dot1_0420*.
+- First, instead of reading the full dataset, only a small sample was read (1000 rows) from *dot1_0420*.
 This was used to estimate how much memory a single row occupies without consuming too much memory upfront.
 - The total memory usage of the sample DataFrame was then computed and divided by 1000 to give the approximate memory consumption of a single row in bytes.
 - **psutil** library was then used to get the total available system RAM and 10% of that was allocated as budget memory for reading datasets to prevent excessive memory consumption.
-- The chunksize was then calculated by dividing the *budget memory* by the *approximate memory consumption of the single row* to get the number of rows that can fit within the allocated 10% memory budget.
+- The chunk size was then calculated by dividing the *budget memory* by the *approximate memory consumption of a single row* to get the number of rows that can fit within the allocated 10% memory budget.
-- The chunksize was converted to *integer* to get a whole number.
+- The chunk size was converted to *integer* to get a whole number.

-After the above steps, next is to loop through all the folders to read the datasets.
-The folders in each year are named with the *first three letters of their month* and the datasets in them that I need for this project are named as **dot1-3_the month's number and last two digits of the year** (e.g. a data file in the folder *Jan 2020* inside the folder *2020* have the name *dot1_0120, dot2_0120,* and *dot3_0120*).
+After the above steps, the next was to loop through all the folders to read the datasets.
+The folders in each year are named with the *first three letters of their month* and the datasets in them that I needed for this project were named as **dot1-3_the month's number and last two digits of the year** (e.g. a data file in the folder *Jan 2020* inside the folder *2020* have the name *dot1_0120, dot2_0120,* and *dot3_0120*).
 To be able to read only these datasets from each folder, I mapped each month's name to its number (e.g. **Jan** as **01**, **Feb** as **02**), and extracted it together with the last two digits of the year.

 Next, I used **For Loop** to iterate through the *year and months* folders to load only datasets that match the pattern **dot1-3** underscore the *extracted month's number and year number* with the help of **os** and **glob** library.

-Each dataset type (dot1, dot2 and dot3) is read in chunks and appended to the appropriate dataset type dictionary.
+Each dataset type (dot1, dot2 and dot3) was read in chunks and appended to the appropriate dataset type dictionary.
 Next, all dot1 were concatenated together, same as dot2 and dot3.

 While this was going on, the **tqdm** library was used to keep track of the progress.